Thomas-Gottwald/NLP4/README.md

     }]
 }}
 ```
-If the references for the paper aren't available´, "refernces" will be "None"
+If the references for the paper aren't available´, "reference" will be "None"

 ### Abstract Extraction
 The Abstract Extraction Module implements the following 4 functions to extract abstracts from different sources.